-Olive, sunflower, and coconut oils are best.
+Oils Olive, sunflower, and coconut oils are best.
 Reduce sesame, almond and corn oil, all of which increase Pitta.
-Grains

-Wheat, white rice, barley, and oats are good.
+Grains Wheat, white rice, barley, and oats are good.
 Reduce corn, rye, millet, and brown rice.
-Fruits

-Reduce all beans and bean products, except tofu and split-mung dhal.
-Spices
+Beans Reduce all beans and bean products, except tofu and split-mung dhal.

-Cinnamon, coriander, cardamom, and fennel are good.
+Spices Cinnamon, coriander, cardamom, and fennel are good.
 But the following spices strongly increase Pitta and should be eaten only in small amounts: ginger, cumin, black pepper, fenugreek, cloves, celery seed, salt, and mustard seed.
 Chill peppers and cayenne should be Avoided.
-Meat and fish

 Sometimes it is difficult to assess your own type and discover those remedies best suited for you without professional help.